Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.export/ivideoplayerhtmlcontroller/_index.md

 ## IVideoPlayerHtmlController class

-This class allows export of video and audio files into a HTML.
+This class allows export of video and audio files into a HTML

 ```cpp
 class IVideoPlayerHtmlController : public Aspose::Slides::Export::IHtmlFormattingController,